florinutz/gz-boltdb/http/README.md

-This handles the binary encoding and decoding of http requests and responses
+This handles the binary encoding and decoding of http requests and responses into/from a bolt db.